 The University of Auckland is currently studying zinc as a treatment for genetic variations associated with autism.
 An abnormal protein called shank 3, associated with autism and schizophrenia, can cause problems with brain cell communication and it looks like this can be improved with zinc.

 I have seen many children with low mood, autism and ADHD improve in terms of their mood and development when their zinc levels were boosted into the optimal range.

 Zinc needs are highest when children go through growth spurts – that may be why toddlers and teenagers are the most volatile to deal with!

 Zinc is also needed to eliminate toxins from our bodies.
 You need 4-6 molecules of zinc to get rid of one molecule of a toxin, whether that be lead (from your outdoor paint dust), mercury from the tuna sandwich you had for lunch or an orange lolly (with the artificial colouring E102 which just like other toxic chemicals needs zinc to be excreted).
 So next time your child melts down after having a bright orange drink think zinc.
-His levels just dropped abruptly because his body is working hard on getting rid of a poison.
+His levels just dropped abruptly because his body is working hard on getting rid of the poison.
 If your child had had adequate zinc stores to begin with and no genetic variations that make him more susceptible to low zinc levels, his or her reaction may not have been so intense.

 If your child is irritable or gets sick frequently, you may want to have his or her zinc level checked.
 White spots on the nails are a telltale sign of low stores of zinc.
 Some people use a taste test – you swish a zinc solution in your mouth and if you are low in zinc you cannot taste it (because your taste buds do not work properly); if you have good zinc levels and hence healthy taste buds, you spit out the awful brew immediately.
 For a more accurate assessment get a blood test (plasma zinc or red blood cell mineral analysis are considered the most useful).